Christopher Columbus: First voyage (1492–1493)

 Columbus headed for Spain on the Niña, but a storm separated him from the Pinta, and forced the Niña to stop at the island of Santa Maria in the Azores.
 Half of his crew went ashore to say prayers of thanksgiving in a chapel for having survived the storm.
 But while praying, they were imprisoned by the governor of the island, ostensibly on suspicion of being pirates.
 After a two-day stand-off, the prisoners were released, and Columbus again set sail for Spain.

 Another storm forced Columbus into the port at Lisbon.
 From there he went to Vale do Paraíso north of Lisbon to meet King John II of Portugal, who told Columbus that he believed the voyage to be in violation of the 1479 Treaty of Alcáçovas.
 After spending more than a week in Portugal, Columbus set sail for Spain.
 Returning to Palos on 15 March 1493, he was given a hero's welcome and soon afterward received by Isabella and Ferdinand in Barcelona.
 To them he presented kidnapped Taínos and various plants and items he had collected.

-One of the ten Natives taken on the return trip was a Lucayan Taíno from Guanahani thought to be 13–15 years of age, who Columbus adopted as his son upon their arrival in Spain; the boy, whose Lucayan name is unknown, received the name Diego at baptism.
+One of the ten Natives taken on the return trip was a Lucayan from Guanahani thought to be 13–15 years of age, who Columbus adopted as his son upon their arrival in Spain; the boy, whose Lucayan name is unknown, received the name Diego at baptism.
 Initially, Diego had been recognized for his intelligence and rapid acquisition of Spanish customs, and would serve as a guide and interpreter on each of Columbus's subsequent voyages.
 By the second voyage's departure later in 1493, Diego was the only Native out of the ten taken to Europe who had not died or become seriously ill as the result of disease; while on this voyage, he played a vital role in the discovery of La Navidad.
 He subsequently married and had a son, also named Diego, who died of illness in 1506.
 Following Columbus's death, Diego spent the rest of his life confined to Santo Domingo, and does not reappear in the historical record following a smallpox epidemic that swept Hispaniola in 1519.

 Columbus's letter on the first voyage, probably dispatched to the Spanish court upon arrival in Lisbon, was instrumental in spreading the news throughout Europe about his voyage.
 Almost immediately after his arrival in Spain, printed versions began to appear, and word of his voyage spread rapidly.
 Most people initially believed that he had reached Asia.
 The Bulls of Donation, three papal bulls of Pope Alexander VI delivered in 1493, purported to grant overseas territories to Portugal and the Catholic Monarchs of Spain.
 They were replaced by the Treaty of Tordesillas of 1494.